pehkomatti/pehkomatti/README.md

 ## Hi there 👋

+IT graduate from Finland

+I've worked on a variety of development projects during my studies, and this GitHub is where I showcase my projects and continue learning.
+I've been interested in computers and technology since I was a kid.

+🔭 Interested in:
+- 🐧 Linux
+- ⚙️ DevOps
+- ☁️ Infrastructure
+- 🧪 Testing & QA
+- 🔒 Security

+⚡ Fun fact: ...
+- Former chef
+- I also have media degree
+- I spent six months studying game development in Germany
+- Aspiring powerlifter
+- 80s–90s anime fan
+- Japan enthusiast 🇯🇵

 <!--
 **pehkomatti/pehkomatti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.